 This section not only addresses how and why your study will be narrowed in scope but also explains what you are not investigating and why you cannot or have chosen not to do so.
 This is the area that narrows your topic to time, place, and content.

 This section describes how information will be obtained and tested.
-Subsections may include Participants or Subjects, Procedures, Analysis, etc. Be very specific in what you plan to do.
+Subsections may include Participants, Procedures, Analysis, etc. Be very specific in what you plan to do.
 Answer how many, where, what group, how chosen, how many times, under what conditions, etc.

 Write a paragraph about the conclusions you hope to draw or what you hope to discover.
 You have no findings yet, but you can discuss what significance your findings may have (don't give opinions here).